 “An extraordinary, cadenced journey into music, exile and landscape.”

-The Lost Pianos of Siberia was first published in English the UK in 2020 by Doubleday.
+The Lost Pianos of Siberia is a non-fiction book first published in 2020 by Doubleday.

 USA: Grove Atlantic